 Antihypertensives remained the largest drug class in the past few years with global sales of over $37.6bn and an overall market share of over 22%.
-Angiotensin receptor blockers (ARBs) is expected to remain the most prescribed therapeutic class within antihypertensives driven by key brands such as Cozaar, Diovan, and Avapro.
+Angiotensin receptor blockers (ARBs) are expected to remain the most prescribed therapeutic class within antihypertensives driven by key brands such as Cozaar, Diovan, and Avapro.
 Novartis’s Diovan is the market leader with $3.6bn in sales and the second largest being Benicar with sales of $2.9bn.
-The anticoagulants segment is expected to witness significant activity over the forecast period owing to introduction of new drugs such as BoehringerPradaxa/Rendix, Ingelheim's, Bayer-Schering/J&J's, BMS/Pfizer's apixaban, Xarelto and Eli Lilly/Daiichi's Effient which are subjected to intensive R&D activities.
+The anticoagulants segment is expected to witness significant activity over the forecast period owing to the introduction of new drugs such as BoehringerPradaxa/Rendix, Ingelheim's, Bayer-Schering/J&J's, BMS/Pfizer's apixaban, Xarelto, and Eli Lilly/Daiichi's Effient which are subjected to intensive R&D activities.
 Since most of the factor Xa inhibitors are in oral form, they are expected to cater to a wider market.

-A large segment of atherosclerosis patients who do not respond to Plavix can be administered by Brilinta which has a potential therapeutic advantage in atherosclerosis Moreover, its use could be initially confined to acute coronary syndrome (ACS) with no patient monitoring anticipated for postmarketing surveillanceor respiratory or cardiac function requirements.
+A large segment of atherosclerosis patients who do not respond to Plavix can be administered by Brilinta which has a potential therapeutic advantage in atherosclerosis Moreover, its use could be initially confined to acute coronary syndrome (ACS) with no patient monitoring anticipated for postmarketing surveillance or respiratory or cardiac function requirements.
 The anti-arrhythmic market is expected to remain a small opportunity as this drug therapy has substantial limitations.
 New therapeutic standards and benchmarks are expected to be set by Multaq from Sanofi-Aventis owing to its first-line treatment of chronic atrial fibrillation.

 Research Support Specialist, USA

 FREE sample contains market data points, ranging from trend analyses to market estimates & forecasts.
 See for yourself...